rl-institut/multi-vector-simulator/docs/model/simulation_outputs.rst

 :Valid Interval: Expected valid range of the KPI.
 Exceptions are possible under certain conditions.

+:Connected indicators: List of indicators that are related to the described KPI, either because they are part of its calculation or can be compared to it.

 Below these reoccurring definitions, the underlying equation of the KPI may be presented and explained, or further hints might be collected for the parameter evaluation or for special cases.

 .. _kpi_suffixes: